ecssiah/libgdx-and-jruby/README.md

     end

-Any variable declared with a capital letter is considered a constant and shouldn't be changed.
-Ruby allows for parallel assignment.
+Any variable declared with a capital letter in Ruby is considered a constant and shouldn't be changed.
+Ruby allows for parallel assignment as in the last line.
+This is also how I declare something like an enum.

+    Left, Right, Up, Down, Center = 0, 1, 2, 3, 4

+This will work for many purposes where you would use an enum in Java like the state of an entity.

 TextureSetup.rb: